Deportation of the Chechens and Ingush: Deportation

 On February 23, 1944 (on Red Army Day), the operation began.
 The NKVD troops went systematically from house to house to collect individuals.
 The inhabitants were rounded up and imprisoned in Studebaker US6 trucks, before being packed into unheated and uninsulated freight cars.
 The people were given only 15 to 30 minutes to pack for the surprise transfer.
 According to a correspondence dated March 3, 1944, at least 19,000 officers and 100,000 NKVD soldiers from all over the USSR were sent to implement this operation.
 Some 500 people were deported by mistake even though they were not Chechens or Ingush.
 The plan envisaged that 300,000 people were to be evicted from the lowland in the first three days, while in the following days the remaining 150,000 people living in the mountain regions would be next in line.

-Many times, resistance was met with slaughter, and in one such instance, in the aul of Khaibakh, about 700 people were locked in a barn and burned to death by NKVD General Mikheil Gveshiani, who was praised for this and promised a medal by Beria.
+Many times, resistance was met with slaughter, and in one such instance, in the aul of Khaibakh, about 700 people were locked in a barn and burned to death by NKVD General Mikheil Gveshiani, who was praised for this conduct and promised a medal by Beria.
 Many people from remote villages were executed per Beria's verbal order that any Chechen or Ingush deemed 'untransportable should be liquidated' on the spot.
 This meant that the old, the ill and the infirm were to either be shot or left to starve in their beds alone.
 The soldiers would sometimes plunder the empty homes.
 An eyewitness recalled the actions of the NKVD forces:

 Those who resisted, protested or walked too slow were shot on the spot.
 In one incident, NKVD soldiers climbed up Moysty, a high mountain, and found 60 villagers there.
 Even though their commander ordered the soldiers to shoot the villagers, they fired in the air.
 The commander then ordered half of the soldiers to join the villagers and another platoon shot them all.
 2,016 'anti-Soviet' people were arrested, and 20,072 weapons were confiscated in the operation.